Simo

 is fragile

-like media or
+like medias or

-touching honey
+taking honey

-without meaning to
+without meaning

 you suck the glue